This blog was originally published in December, 2021.

 - Follow your ENT’s instructions.
 Your ENT will give you instructions to follow after the procedure.
 Be sure to follow them exactly—and don’t be afraid to call if you have questions.

-How long does balloon sinuplasty last?
+How long does balloon sinuplasty help nasal congestion?

 Most patients experience long-term benefits after surgery.
 One study followed up with patients a year after surgery and found many enjoyed lasting relief from their sinus symptoms.
 Another study found that only 1.3% of patients required revision surgery after their procedures.

-So far, the evidence points to balloon sinuplasty being a long-term fix for many patients with chronic congestion.
+So far, the evidence points to balloon sinuplasty being a long-term fix for many patients with chronic nasal congestion.
 Since its FDA approval in 2005, balloon sinuplasty has grown in popularity as a treatment for patients with chronic sinus problems that don’t improve with medication.

 Disclaimer: This blog is not intended to substitute professional medical advice.
 Every patient is different, so talk with your doctor to learn what treatment options are best for you.